 - You may be given anesthesia: Local anesthetic is not always needed, but it can make laryngoscopy more comfortable for you.
 Local anesthetic may be sprayed inside your mouth or gargled as a liquid.

 During the procedure:

 You will sit up and lean forward with a straight back.
 During a nasal laryngoscopy, a flexible scope is placed inside one of your nostrils.
 The scope is moved through your nose into the back of your throat to show images of your tongue, larynx (voice box), and pharynx.
 During an oral laryngoscopy, a scope is placed in your mouth and past your teeth and tongue.
-You or your caregiver may hold your tongue out of the way as your caregiver moves the scope to the back of your mouth.
-Your caregiver may ask you to pant or make sounds as he sees different parts of your throat.
+You or your healthcare provider may hold your tongue out of the way as your healthcare provider moves the scope to the back of your mouth.
+Your healthcare provider may ask you to pant or make sounds as he sees different parts of your throat.
 You may see images on a screen during the procedure.
-Your caregiver may remove objects, take a biopsy (tissue sample) for tests, or use material to build up your vocal cords so they work better.
+Your healthcare provider may remove objects, take a biopsy (tissue sample) for tests, or use material to build up your vocal cords so they work better.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.